 c.
 Reflection on Transfer Path

-The load capacity for outputting types A, B, and bi-direction type A is 20-50pf.
+The load capacity for outputting types A, B, and bi-directional A is 20-50pf.
 So, the reflection will happen if the PCB wiring is more than 60cm.
+Please shorten the PCB wiring length as shorter as you can.